THE WEALTH-BUILDER’S MANIFESTO

 LAW II: The Power of De-Moral Hazarding and the Savings Waterfall

 The most expensive purchase is peace of mind for small risks.
+When a marketing message uses "Peace of Mind" as the hook, it should trigger skepticism.
+They are playing on your out-of-date neurological wetware.
 When an individual insures a small risk, they fall into the Moral Hazard Trap.
 They might cease paying attention because the insurance covers the loss.
 The individual becomes soft, inattentive, and expensive to maintain.

 A Sovereign chooses to De-Moral Hazard themselves.
 They purposefully choose to carry small risks, such as high deductibles or self-insuring electronics.
+In the case of the business, this creates small employee losses (sticks) to align responsibility with accountability.
 PFR utilizes a strategy called The Savings Waterfall (TSW) executing this law.
 The TSW provides the mechanism to build a dedicated self-insurance fund.
+The approach builds a healthy skin-in-the-game for attending to risks.

 This strategy produces three primary benefits:

-It Sharpens the Mind: When an individual carries skin in the game, they become a Property Respecter.
-They treat health, gear, and business with superior discipline.
+It Sharpens the Mind: When an individual carries skin-in-the-game, they become attentive and focused.
+They treat health, gear, and business with superior respect.

-It Removes the Middleman: Insurance premiums include a massive markup for marketing, overhead, and bureaucratic friction.
-Through the TSW, the individual captures this profit.
+It Removes the Middleman: Insurance premiums include a markups for marketing, overhead, and bureaucratic friction.
+Through the TSW, the individual invests this profit.
+It is like being a hedge fund of one.

 It Redefines Peace of Mind: True peace of mind comes from owning a liquid fund rather than holding a promise from an insurer.
 The Sovereign accepts small losses because the math demonstrates they represent a superior deal compared to high premiums.